Project Location: Luna County, New Mexico

 Construction of the facility began July 1, 2013 after EPE received an approval from the New Mexico Public Regulatory Commission.

-In addition, Macho Springs Solar Power Facility will generate enough clean energy to power more than 18,000 average homes.
+In addition, Macho Springs Solar Power Facility generates enough clean energy to power more than 19,500 homes.
 This project will displace more than 40,000 metric tons of CO2, the equivalent of taking 7,500 cars off the road, and will displace more than 340,000 metric tons of water consumption annually in southern New Mexico and west Texas.